qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

    :status: valid
    :tags: safety_analysis

-This section discusses a concept for safety analyses.
+This section discusses a concept for safety analysis.
 As methods for safety analysis are used DFA (Dependent Failure Analysis) and FMEA (Failure Mode and Effects Analysis).
 Inputs for this concept are the requirements of ISO26262 Part 6 Chapter 7 and Part 9 Chapter 7 and 8.

-The objective of the DFA is to show the absence of dependent failures.
+The objective of the **DFA** is to show the absence of dependent failures.
 Dependent failures are split into common cause failures and cascading failures.
-The freedom from interference (FFI) is the absence of common cause failures.
+The freedom from interference (FFI) is the absence of cascading failures.
 How to perform a safety analysis is described in :need:`gd_guidl__safety_analysis`.
-To have a structured analysis the failure initiators have to be applied :need:`gd_guidl__dfa_failure_initiators`.
+To have a structured DFA the failure initiators have to be applied :need:`gd_guidl__dfa_failure_initiators`.
 These are separated into the following categories:

  | - Shared resources: Shared resources are resources that are used by two or more elements.
 If one element fails, it could lead to a failure in another element.
  | - Communication between the two elements: Receiving function is affected by information that is false, lost, sent multiple times, or in the wrong order etc. from the sender.
+ | - DFA shared information inputs: Same information input used by multiple functions.
  | - Unintended impact: Unintended impacts to function due to various failures.
  | - Development failure initiators: Failures that occur during the development process, potentially leading to safety issues.

-The objective of the FMEA is to show that the risk of systematic faults is reduced to an acceptable level.
+The objective of the **FMEA** is to show that the architecture created to fulfill the requirements does not introduce possible errors which would break the safety requirements.
+Or rather that the possibility of these errors is reduced to an acceptable level.".
 This can be done by detection, prevention or mitigation.
-The FMEA is used to analyse the fault models and their effects.
-The fault models are systematically identified by applying :need:`gd_guidl__fault_models`.
+The FMEA is used to find possible failures and their effects.
+The possible failures are systematically identified by applying fault models :need:`gd_guidl__fault_models`.

-The DFA shall be performed once at feature platform level to analyse the dependencies between the features of the platform.
+The DFA shall be performed once at platform level to analyse the dependencies between the features of the platform.
 Typically the FMEA and DFA shall be performed at feature level and component level.
 If a component have no sub-components, the results of the analysis are the same as at feature level.
 So no additional consideration is needed.
 In this case please document this in the content of the document.